davids7788/QUBO-V2/preselection/docs/input.md

 * `num bins x:` number of bins in x-direction (int)

 # qubo
 QUBO parameters.
 Separating parameters for quadratic terms to match and conflict.
+The QuboCoefficients class administers the functions.
+To add a function, ensure that it is added to the function dictionary with a name as a key and the function as the value.
-* `b_ij conflict:` linear term  (conflict) of triplets not creating a track, (float) or name of function from self written class in src/functions
+* `b_ij conflict:` linear term  (conflict) of triplets not creating a track, (float) or name of function
-* `b_ij match:` linear term (interaction) of triplets creating a track candidate, (float) or name of function from self written class in src/functions
+* `b_ij match:` linear term (interaction) of triplets creating a track candidate, (float) or name of function
-* `a_i:` quadratic term (quality) of triplet term of
+* `a_i:` quadratic term (quality) of triplet term, (float) or name of function

 # scaling:
 Rescaling QUBO parameters